-Last updated on November 2nd, 2024 at 10:38 am
+Last updated on January 25th, 2026 at 08:33 am

 Best 6 Areas in Tokyo with Recommended Hotels to Stay for Your First Visit in Japan

-I chose Tokyo as the first city to stay during my very own first visit to Japan.
+I chose Tokyo as the first city to stay during my very first visit to Japan.
 And I’m willing to bet that Tokyo will be your first stop in Japan as well.
 But Tokyo is comprised of 23 wards!
-This makes it difficult for first-time solo and family travelers trying to find a good affordable Tokyo hotel for their holiday.
+This makes it difficult for first-time solo and family travelers trying to find a good, affordable Tokyo hotel for their holiday.

-That’s why in this Tokyo hotel guide I’m only recommending six of the best areas to stay in Tokyo.
+That’s why in this Tokyo hotel guide, I’m only recommending six of the best areas to stay in Tokyo.

 Wayfaring Soul Tip #288 – Booking Japanese Hotels